CyVerse-learning-materials/neon_data_science/step1.rst

 Anaconda is different than a basic Python installation.
 It serves as both a package manager and an environment.
 While this has many benefits, it also adds some complexity to running your Python environments.
 Still confused?
 Read about the `myths and misconceptions of Anaconda <http://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/>`_.

-For more details about installing software on Atmosphere visit our `Data Science Quickstart Tutorial <https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/>`_.
+For more details about installing software on Atmosphere visit the CyVerse `Data Science Quickstart Tutorial <https://cyverse-ez-quickstart.readthedocs-hosted.com/en/latest/>`_ or the `Jetstream EZ Tutorial <https://iujetstream.atlassian.net/wiki/spaces/JWT/pages/348586006/Jetstream+Atmosphere+EZ+tools>`_.
 There are instructions for ``ez`` installation of Docker, Singularity, and Anaconda.

 If you're on an instance which already has Anaconda installed, you'll still need to re-run ``ez`` to restart the Anaconda virtual environment.